unPi-ro/glass/README.md

 - a single [power bank with a **3** Ampers output](https://www.amazon.de/-/en/PowerCore-Essential-External-Delivery-Compatible-dp-B08LG2X98F/dp/B08LG2X98F/) for all the above

 # unPi Lidar Glass
-a commercial iOS application which uses:
+a commercial iOS application which:
-- iPhone 12 Pro's Lidar to create a best in class Smart visor/Glass for the Blind
+- uses iPhone 12 Pro's Lidar for object and obstacle detection
+- creates a best in class Smart visor/Glass for the visually impaired